fbpx

 Scientific Studies on Affirmations

+Several studies have explored the efficacy of affirmations.
 At the University of Pittsburgh, a research group found that self-affirmation improved the grades of the students who participated in the affirmations. https://sites.pitt.edu/~kbinning/Shermanetal.2013.JPSP.pdf

 In a study published in the National Library of Medicine, researchers found that Self-Affirmation Improves Problem-Solving under Stress